e-DAMCommunity/Resources/FrontEndDev.md

 <br>

-***CSS*** - Cascading Style Sheets and is used to style web pages.
+***Basics of CSS*** - Cascading Style Sheets and is used to style web pages.
 It is a stylesheet language that is used to style the structure written in HTML.
 Using HTML Selectors.

 <img width="320px" height="350px" src="https://upload.wikimedia.org/wikipedia/commons/d/d5/CSS3_logo_and_wordmark.svg" alt="css">